arabbitplays/Zettelkasten/🔴Fleeting/PA/Algo Übersicht.md

 		- Just send all messages async into the communication network
 		- With the definition of BSP its just $L + gh$ but it is not clear what $L$ and $g$ are
 	- Coloring based Algos
+		- Model $h$-relation as bipartite multigraph
+			- every PE is a node on the left as a sender and on the right and a receiver
+			- every edge is a sent package
+		- Theorem: a edge coloring exists with $h$ colors
+		- Algo: $i \in [1, h]$
 	- 2 Phase Algorithm
 	- Non-Preemtive